What is nonverbal communication: importance, types, and examples

 2. Provides clarity to your messages

 Nonverbal cues and gestures highlight your verbal messages.
 Your verbal and nonverbal expressions should complement each other.
-Both these entities together help your team members understand your message with ease.
+Together, these entities help your team members understand your message with ease.

 A simple example includes clasping your hands when giving out an appreciative message or banging your hands on the table when giving out an angry message.